emberjs/rfcs/text/0000-router-service.md

 The immediate benefit of having a `RouterService` is that you can inject it into components, giving them a friendly way to initiate transitions and ask questions about the current global router state.

 A second benefit is that we have the opportunity to add new capabilities to the `RouterService` to replace several common patterns in the wild that dive into private internals in order to get things done.
 There are several places where we leak internals from router.js, and we can plug those leaks.

+A `RouterService` is great for asking global questions, but some questions are not global and today we incur complexity by treating them as if they are.
+For example:

+ - `{{link-to}}` can use implicit models from its context, but that breaks when you're trying to animate to or from a state where those models are not present.

+ - `{{link-to}}` has a lot of complexity and performance cost that deals with changing its active state, and the precise timing of when that should happen.

+ - there is no way to ask the router what it would do to handle a given URL without actually visting that URL.

+All of the above can be addressed by embracing what is already internally true: "the current route" is not a single global, it's a dynamically-scoped variable that can have different values in different parts of the application simultaneously.

 # Detailed design